Hilary Lustick is an Assistant Professor, Curriculum and Instruction in the Collège of Education at UMass Lowell.

 Biosketch

-Hilary Lustick, Ph.D., is Assistant Professor of Research and Evaluation in Education at the University of Massachusetts Lowell School of Education, where she teaches students in the Ph.D. and Ed.D. programs.
+Hilary Lustick, Ph.D., is an associate professor of Research and Evaluation in the School of Education at the University of Massachusetts Lowell, where she teaches students in the Doctor of Philosophy (Ph.D.) and Doctor of Education (Ed.D.) programs.

 Lustick studies restorative practices, social emotional learning, and other preventative approaches to school discipline and climate.
 She also studies academic freedom, the role of emotion in data analysis, and the implications of both for promoting equity and diversity in the academy.
 Her teaching experience includes courses in educational leadership, action research, qualitative methods, and academic writing.
 Lustick’s career began as a community organizer, first in the Jewish community and then with young people in Somerville and Boston.
 After two years coaching young speechmakers and performance artists in organizing skills, she wanted to infuse those same lessons in an educational setting.
 Lustick trained as an educator and interned at the South Boston High School complex before taking a permanent teaching position at the Kurt Hahn Expeditionary Learning School in East Flatbush, Brooklyn.
 There, she taught 10th and 11th grade English and Humanities courses, as well as intensive seminars that fostered critical thinking and writing skills through social action.
 Still an organizer at heart, Lustick joined the New York Collective of Radical Educators (NYCoRE), seeking to train new teachers in the historical context of educational inequality in the city and fight for more teachers of color in the city schools.
 She became interested in the ways power plays out in schools, and the role school discipline plays in reinforcing this power structure, even at a school with a progressive philosophy like expeditionary learning.